John Simpson Hastings: Indiana University

-Hastings served as president of the Indiana University Alumni Association from 1933-1935.
+Hastings served as president of the Indiana University Alumni Association from 1933 to 1935.
 On June 17, 1935, Hastings and Uz McMurtrie, representing the IU Alumni Council, appeared before the IU Board of Trustees to propose the establishment of the Indiana University Foundation.
 Hastings was a charter member of the IU Foundation and served on its board of directors from 1936 to 1969.
-He was Vice President of the IU Foundation from 1951-1969.
+He was Vice President of the IU Foundation from 1951 to 1969.
 After his resignation, he was made an honorary director for life.

 Hastings was an Indiana University trustee from 1936 through 1959.
 He was President of the IU Board of Trustees from 1950 to 1959.
 Hastings also served on IU President John Ryan's Ad Hoc Committee of Special Consultants on Legal Education at Indiana University in 1975.
 He was a member of the Board of Visitors for the IU School of Law from 1970 to 1977.